matthewgarrison/Reddit-probability-bot/README.md

 ### !roll

 This command rolls one or more dice, and provides a breakdown of what you rolled.
+By default, it rolls a single 6-sided die.
 The maximum number of dice you can roll at once is 50 and the maximum number of sides a given die can have is 10000.

 #### Arguments